FOLLOW US

 Applying for a visa

-You can also apply online for an East African Tourist Visa.
+You can also apply for an East African tourist visa online.
 This costs 100 US dollars and allows multiple entries into Kenya, Rwanda and Uganda over 90 days.

 Airport entry restrictions

-You must bring the yellow fever vaccination certificate you used to get your visa.
+To enter Uganda, you must have a certificate to prove you’ve had a yellow fever vaccination.
+You must bring the certificate you used to get your visa.

 For full details about medical entry requirements and recommended vaccinations, see TravelHealthPro’s Uganda guide.